 Undergraduates working in Kod*lab are important to the lab’s success in building robots and advancing research.
 The students’ experiences have often led to undergraduate-authored refereed publications and exciting careers in robotics.
 Kod*lab’s recent undergraduate research assistants, Shafag Idris ’15, Electrical and Systems Engineering, and Justin Starr ’15, Mechanical Engineering and Applied Mechanics, share their experiences and insight while working in Kod*lab and post-graduation plans.

-Art and Robots
+Art and Robotics

 Trashbots was a workshop developed by Sonia Roberts and Diedra Krieger for the event “Be a Pennovator” as part of the 2017 Philadelphia Science Festival.
 Middle school students created locomoting robots using motors, 2 rechargable AAA batteries, post-consumer materials, wire, laser cut acrylic and basic art supplies.
 The concepts of energy and physical programming were demonstrated using working Trashbots and practiced during an introductory exercise making a vibrating motor from a spinning one.
 Participants then created a legged robot of their own design using iterative experimentation and took their final creations home with them.